killerbee13/TIS-100-CXX/README.md

 [community-run leaderboard](https://www.reddit.com/r/tis100/wiki/index).
 Unlike
 other simulators, TIS-100-CXX includes definitions for the base game's levels and can generate suitable random tests for them.
-This simulator aims for exact parity with the game in both execution and test generation.
+This simulator aims for exact parity with the game in both execution and test generation and can run custom Lua puzzles.

 ## Building on Linux: